 Side effects that might occur

-The best way of giving pain medicine for you, such as orally or through an IV
+The best way of giving pain medicine to you, such as by mouth (orally) or through an IV

-Pain medicines are given in one of these ways:
+Pain medicines are given in 1 of these ways:

 On request.
 You can ask the nurse for pain medicine as you need it.

 At set times.
 Instead of waiting until you have pain, you are given pain medicine at regular times throughout the day to keep the pain under control.

 Patient-controlled analgesia (PCA).
 You control the pain medicine by pressing a button to inject medicine at controlled amounts and intervals through an IV tube in the vein.

 Patient-controlled epidural analgesia (PCEA).
 This provides continuous pain relief.
 A tube is inserted in the spine, and when you press a button, the pain medicine goes into an epidural tube, which is inserted in the back.